kerimoyle/libcellml-tutorials/instalation/build_from_source.rst

 3: Test the instalation: C++
 ============================

+If you are intending to use the Python library only, please skip to :ref:`Test the instalation: Python<test_python_instalation>`.

 .. container:: dothis

   **3.a** Download the following files to a folder, and navigate there: